vobyjs/voby/README.md

 If no callback is used then it returns the unwrapped value, otherwise it returns whatever the callback returns.

 This is useful for handling reactive and non reactive values the same way.
 Usually if the value is a function, or always for convenience, you'd want to wrap the `useResolved` call in a `useComputed`, to maintain reactivity.

+This is potentially a more convenient version of `resolve`, made especially for handling nicely arguments passed that your hooks receive that may or may not be observables.

+Interface:

+> The precise interface for this function is insane, you can find it here: https://github.com/fabiospampinato/voby/blob/master/src/hooks/use_resolved.ts

+Usage:

 ```tsx
 import {$, useResolved} from 'voby';